 - 1. UNLOCK - 2.
-PRESS the Handle Release directly below the lock. - PUSH FORWARD & PULL DOWN on the handle to unlatch each side of the rear door.
-See photo, Left. - SWING the handles and locking bars all the way to the outside of the RV until Ramp Door is clear. - Please use caution when using the loading ramp/door area of your RV. - ALWAYS check that the area behind the RV is clear before unlocking and lowering the ramp door. - When lowered, the ramp allows you to easily load small vehicles, motorcycles, bicycles, and rolling cargo. - Use the Tie Down Points located in the garage floor to secure all vehicles or cargo items so they cannot come loose, unfastened, opened or released while the RV is in motion.
+PRESS the Handle Release directly below the lock. - 3.
+PUSH FORWARD & PULL DOWN on the handle to unlatch each side of the rear door.
+See photo, Left. - 4.
+SWING the handles and locking bars all the way to the outside of the RV until Ramp Door is clear. - ALWAYS check that the area behind the RV is clear before unlocking and lowering the ramp door. - When lowered, the ramp allows you to easily load small vehicles, motorcycles, bicycles, and rolling cargo. - Use the Tie Down Points located in the garage floor to secure all vehicles or cargo items so they cannot come loose, unfastened, opened or released while the RV is in motion.